UpFront – January 2, 2026

 UpFront delivers a mix of local, state, and international coverage through challenging interviews, civil debates, breaking updates, and in-depth discussions with authors.

-00:08 — Malcolm Harris, is a freelance writer and bestselling author of Palo Alto: A History of California, Capitalism, and the World.
-His latest book is What’s Left: Three Paths Through the Planetary Crisis.
+00:08 Malcolm Harris, author of several books; the newest is What’s Left: Three Paths Through the Planetary Crisis.
+This is a rebroadcast from 2025.